bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 }
 ```

-If the purchase was successful, it would return a status of success.
+If the purchase was successful, the response returns a status of success.
 The order is then automatically moved to an Awaiting Fulfillment status.
-If you get a different response, see [Error Codes](#error-codes) for troubleshooting.
+If you get a different response, see [Error codes](#error-codes) for troubleshooting.

 ## Credit cards